openlawteam/tribute-contracts/docs/adapters/Ragequit.md

 The proportional shares and/or loots are burned when the member provides the tokens in which one expects to receive the funds.
 The funds are deducted from the internal DAO bank balance, and added to the member's internal balance.

 If the member provides at least one invalid token, e.g: a token that is not supported/allowed by the DAO, the entire ragequit process is canceled/reverted.
+By default the adapter expects that the token array is sorted in ascending order.
+This is done to test for duplicates, and each token needs to be smaller than the next one, otherwise the transaction is reverted.
-In addition to that, if the member provides a list of tokens that may cause issues due to the block size limit, it is expected that the transaction does not complete and returns a failure.
+In addition to that, if the member provides a long list of tokens that may cause issues due to the block size limit, it is expected that the transaction returns a failure, so it can be retried in another run with a fewer tokens.

 Once the ragequit process is completed, the funds are deducted from the bank, added to the member's internal balance, and an event called `MemberRagequit` is emitted.